KinFit/KinFit/README.md

 3) Initialize the KinFitter and fit
     KinFitter fitter(cands);
     fitter.addXXConstraint(arguments);
     fitter.fit()

 4) Get the fit result
     KFitParticle fcand = fitter.getDaughter(0);

-The procedure is illustrated in the example macro fit_toyMC.C.
+The procedure is illustrated in the example macro fit_toyMC.C in QA.
+An example input file is provided in QA/test_files/toy_montecarlo_rz_vtx.root.
-A more advanced example including the construction of a neutral weakly decaying particle is given in the macro fitLambda3C_toyMC_fromPluto.C.

 Automated analysis:

-The KFitRootAnalyzer can be used to automatically analyze a root file event by event, performing the selected fit.
+The KFitAnalyzer can be used to automatically analyze a root file event by event, performing the selected fit.
 The best particle combination for each event according to fit probability is written to an output file.

-Input: A root file containing a TClonesArray of KFitParticles
+Input: A root file containing a TClonesArray of KFitParticles.
+Example: QA/test_files/input.root

 Output: A root file containing a TClonesArray of KFitParticles, fit probability and chi2

 Usage:
 1) User uses the macro analysis_user.C to define input and output and the fit that should be performed.

-2) HRootAnalyzer object is created.
+2) KFitAnalyzer object is created.
 User adds fitting tasks to it, defines PIDs of particles to be fitted.

-3) HRootAnalyzer creates the output tree.
-Event loop in wich particles are selected according to their PID.
-A DecayBuilder object is created if the minimum of necessary particles for this task is found.

-4) Decaybuilder performs combinatorics, creates a Fitter object, adds the constraint and calls the fitter for each combination

-5) Fitter performes the fit

-6) Get the updated particle candidates and write to output tree
+3) KFitAnalyzer creates the output tree.
+The particle combination with the best probability is written there for each event.

+For a more detailed user's guide and description of the package see